-Unit 3 Australia's economic prosperity
+Unit 3 Australia's living standards

 The Australian economy is constantly evolving.
-The main instrument for allocating resources is the market but the Australian Government also plays a significant role in this regard.
-In this unit students investigate the role of the market in allocating resources and examine the factors that are likely to affect the price and quantity traded for a range of goods and services.
-They develop an understanding of the key measures of efficiency and how market systems can result in efficient outcomes.
+The main instrument for allocating resources is the market, but government also plays a significant role in resource allocation.
+In this unit students investigate the role of the market in allocating resources and examine the factors that affect the price and quantity traded for a range of goods and services.
+Students develop an understanding of the key measures of efficiency and how market systems might result in efficient outcomes.
 Students consider contemporary issues to explain the need for government intervention in markets and why markets might fail to maximise society's living standards.
 As part of a balanced examination, students also consider unintended consequences of government intervention in the market.
-In this unit students develop an understanding of the macroeconomy.
-They investigate the factors that influence the level of aggregate demand and aggregate supply in the economy and use models and theories to explain how changes in these variables might influence the achievement of the Australian Government's domestic macroeconomic goals and affect living standards.
-Australia's economic prosperity depends, in part, on strong economic relationships with its major trading partners.
-Students investigate the importance of international economic relationships in terms of their influence on Australia's living standards.
-They analyse how international transactions are recorded, predict how economic events might affect the value of the exchange rate and evaluate the effect of trade liberalisation.
+Students develop an understanding of the macroeconomy.
+They investigate the factors that affect the level of aggregate demand and aggregate supply in the economy and apply theories to explain how changes in these variables might affect achievement of domestic macroeconomic goals and living standards.
+Students assess the extent to which the Australian economy has achieved these macroeconomic goals during the past two years.
+Australia's living standards depend, in part, on strong economic relationships with its major trading partners.
+Students investigate the importance of international economic relationships and the effect of these on Australian living standards.
+Students analyse how international transactions are recorded, and examine how economic factors might affect the value of the exchange rate, the terms of trade and Australia's international competitiveness.
+Students also analyse how changes in the value of the exchange rate, the terms of trade and international competitiveness affect the domestic macroeconomic goals.